 Cliffeard History, Family Crest & Coats of Arms

 Cliffeard is a name that was brought to England by the ancestors of the Cliffeard family when they migrated to the region after the Norman Conquest in 1066.
-The Cliffeard family lived in one of the parishes by the name of Clifford in Herefordshire, Gloucestershire.
+The Cliffeard family lived in one of the parishes by the name of Clifford in West Yorkshire, Herefordshire, Gloucestershire.
+Of the three parishes, Clifford Chambers in Gloucestershire is the oldest, dating back to Saxon times when it was known as Clifforda in 932.
+By the time of the Domesday Book in 1086 where all were listed, the parishes were registered as either Cliford or Clifort.

 Early Origins of the Cliffeard family